Integrating Azure for Provisioning

 - Enter Name and Description.

-- Click on ADD IDENTITY PROVIDER button.
+- Click Add.
 A configuration page is displayed.

 Configuring Provisioning on Britive

 - Click on the Edit icon under SCIM Provider in the SCIM tab.

 - Select Azure from the drop-down list for configuring Azure AD.

 - Save the changes by clicking the icon next to the selection.

 - Copy the SCIM URL and note it down.
 This URL is entered later to configure on the identity provider portal.

 - Click on CREATE TOKEN.

 - Enter the validity of the token and create a token.
 Copy this generated token and note it down.
 Click OK.
 This token is not displayed again.
 This token is entered later on the identity provider portal.